styled-components/s-c.sh/README.md

 ```

 Note that you need to have **write access to the repository** to make this happen.
 If that is not the case, you'll need to fork the repo first and push to your fork before submitting a PR.

+## How does it work?

+Redirects are added to the `_redirects` file, which is deployed to Netlify and handled by them.
+The `master` branch in this repo is always in sync with s-c.sh!

 ## License